 - If you say ‘yes’, the caller could record your response and reuse it elsewhere.

 - Before calling unfamiliar numbers, check to see if the area code is international.

-- If you do not make international calls, you can Contact Us to
+- If you do not make international calls, Contact Us.

 - Don’t act on any message if you're suspicious of the content, even if it looks like it's from someone you know.

 - Never click on a link in a text message unless you're certain that the message is from a trusted source.

 - If you have opened a suspicious link, change your T-Mobile ID password and other personal accounts, like banks and social media.